ntedgi/kube-argocd-helm-workshop/README.md

 * all your changes should be made at you `apps-helm-chart`  branch `/apps-helm-charts-platform/values/ua/demand-platform/ua-workshop`
 * don't push your branch to master
-* afetr each commit refresh the environment in argo cd and the UI at the browser
+* after each commit press `Refresh` the environment in argo cd and the UI at the browser

 ## Step 1 - Change Port to correct one and check UI is working
  * i accedently map the service PORT to wrong internal port 3324 at `values.yaml`